ixihl/suiseiseki/README.md

 - `KEYDB_HOST` - The KeyDB hostname, generally either `localhost` or `keydb`, if hosting it locally or using docker respectively.
 - `KEYDB_PORT` - The KeyDB port number, set to a non-standard number by default (7089) because it didn't conflict with Windows' default port blocking.
 - `KEYDB_PASSWD` - The KeyDB password, by default null.
 Probably don't need this if you're containerized.
+- `KEYDB_EXPIRE_TIME` - Each ID that KeyDB stores is set to expire after this amount of time in seconds.
+The default is 4838400 seconds, or approximately 2 months.

 ## Notes
 - Currently the bot is *only* made to post update from *one* account's bluesky page to *one* webhook that takes *discords* rich embed formatting only.
 Maybe that'll change in the future, maybe not.